Natural gas guide

 Pressurised containers compress the natural gas, for example.
 Such natural gas is then referred to as CNG, compressed natural gas.
 The liquefaction of natural gas also serves to reduce its volume.
 This liquefaction is achieved either by compression or by cooling.
 Specialists then refer to the respective gas as LNG, or liquefied natural gas.
 Using special processes, natural gas can be converted into liquid hydrocarbons and used as a raw material for other organic compounds.

-All these processes make it possible, among other things, to transport the natural gas not only through pipelines.
-One particular advantage of compressed natural gas and the associated reduction in volume is that it can be transported in tankers
+These processes make it possible, to transport natural gas not only through pipelines.
+The particular advantage of compressed natural gas and the associated reduction in volume is that it can be transported in tankers.

 As a fossil fuel, natural gas offers attractive supply options in a wide range of applications.
 The classic use of natural gas is, of course, in the heating of buildings.
 However, natural gas is also well suited to commercial manufacturing processes that require thermal energy.
 Typical examples are ovens in bakeries, industrial plants in cement or glass works, the generation of electricity or production processes in heavy industry.
 But of course, natural gas has also proven itself as a fuel.
 This applies to both shipping and motor vehicle traffic.
 Refineries also use natural gas as an easy-to-handle energy source.
 Gas-fired power plants that run on natural gas are particularly flexible when it comes to covering peak demand.